 You could post your recruitment videos on social media to let candidates know that you’re hiring.
 You could also post videos for them to know more about your company—what it does, what the culture is like, the growth they can expect, etc.

 Social media platforms can be excellent for communicating with not only potential candidates but also with shareholders.
-Putting up videos about the company’s performance for the financial quarter, or year can update the shareholders on a platform they’re more likely to see it.
+Putting up corporate videos about the company’s performance for the financial quarter, or year can update the shareholders on a platform they’re more likely to see it.

-There are plenty of other platforms you could use for marketing your corporate communication videos as well such as video-sharing platforms and video ads that run on websites.
+There are plenty of other platforms you could use for marketing your corporate explainer videos as well such as video-sharing platforms and video ads that run on websites.
 But social media reigns over all of those platforms for corporate communication.

 Adobe Corporate Video: Conceptually creative, beautifully executed and straight-ahead informative.
 This animated corporate video is a masterclass in minimalist design.
 The voice-over is simple yet effective and the motion is sleek and realistic!
 This is VeracityColab for Adobe, telling you what magic lines and shapes can create!

 DuPont Corporate Video: Commendable work by Josh Parker for DuPont!
 In this animated corporate video, we can again witness the phenomenal flawless elegance that shapes and lines can exhibit when used with the right color palette!
 DuPont brand colors were used to depict its vision for 2020 with perfection.

 Lyft Corporate Video: Lyft is revolutionizing the way people travel, but it all started with two kids thinking about cars, roads, and...
 Betty White.
 Directed at Buck, this movie for Lyft, explores every nook and corner of seamless fluidic motion.
 This great animated corporate video is a good example of 2.5D motion graphics.